German Shepherd Dog Breed Information

 The German Shepherd dog is a diligent, noble, highly intelligent and loving loyal companion owned all over the world.
 They are large and have athletic built bodies.
 The normal life span of a German Shepherd is 9-13 years.
-This breed is very popular and as of 2020 ranks number two on the list of most popular dog breeds in America.
+This breed is very popular and as of 2022 ranks number three on the list of most popular dog breeds in America.

 This smart breed is a part of the herding group.
 They are very good at security, assistance and of course loving companionship.
 Some main jobs they are known for include disability assistance, military, police, and search and rescue.

 - Group: Herding

 - Height: Male 24 – 26 inches Female 22 – 24 inches

 - Weight: Male 65 – 90 lbs Female 50 – 70 lbs

 - Coat Colors: Tan with black saddle, Sable, Solid black, bi-color

 - White Shepherd

 - White Swiss Shepherd